JohnM-Kahura/JohnM-Kahura/README.md

 #### I am a Software Engineer
 ![I am a FlullStack Mobile Developer](https://github.com/JohnM-Kahura/JohnM-Kahura/blob/main/flutter%26pyhton.png)

 I enjoy working with Flutter and Python.
 I have built many projects with Flutter and React as the Frontend and Django as the backend.
 I have a great understanding of data structures and algorithms with Python.
-I am currently learning React and hope I will be a Full stack developer in the coming months

 Skills: PYTHON / DJANGO/FLUTTER/REACT/HTML/FIREBASE/SUPABASE